 Example Sentences For ‘Crocodile Tears’

-- When our TV in the living room broke, I shed a few crocodile tears, but honestly, I’ve been wanting to get a new TV for a while now.
+- When our TV in the living room stopped working, I shed crocodile tears, but honestly, I’ve been wanting to get a new TV for a while now.

-- My wife’s mother-in-law was moving across the country soon.
-The two of them rarely get along, so when she heard the news and acted upset, I knew she wasn’t being sincere.
-Those crocodile tears weren’t fooling me.
+- My wife’s mother-in-law will be moving across the country soon.
+The two of them rarely get along, so when she heard the news and acted upset, her crocodile tears weren’t fooling me.

 Certain crocodiles can live up to 70 – 100 years.
 They can be pretty big too.
 The saltwater crocodile, for example, are the largest of the reptiles.
 They can grow to be 17 ft. long and weigh around 2,000 lbs.

-Tip: If you want to find more common phrases and sayings like this one, use the menu at the top.
+Tip: For more common phrases and sayings like this one, use the menu at the top to find them.